Criticism of Walmart: Midtown Walmart

 Purchased in October 2011, the retailer closed on the sale in January 2014 for US$8.2 million, the currently vacant site sits at the southern tip of Midtown between North Miami Avenue and Midtown Boulevard from Northeast 29th and 31st Streets, between the burgeoning neighborhoods of Wynwood and Edgewater.

-After more than two years of litigation, Walmart won their first court battle in August 2015.
+After two years of litigation, Walmart won their first court battle in August 2015.
 The litigation once again targeted the city's departure from the law by providing Walmart illegal zoning variances and the illegal street re-configuration caused by the development which would contribute excessively to local traffic problems.

-The Midtown development already contains a Target and a Ross which makes another big box retailer like Walmart redundant for the site.
+The Midtown development contains a Target and a Ross.

 The Walmart broke ground with an illegal permit from the City of Miami in January 2016, after a panel of state judges in the 3rd District Court of Appeals blocked a petition challenging the development.

 In 2016, Stern won a judgment against the City of Miami in a public records lawsuit related to Walmart's plan to build in Midtown Miami.
 That case proved Stern's claims that Walmart did not hold good title to all the land upon which they obtained a permit to build from the city.
 As a result, the City of Miami froze their permit and eventually, construction of the Walmart was involuntarily halted when the City revoked their foundation permit on June 21, 2016, and construction ceased at the site within the week, which is how Walmart's vacant Midtown site remains.

 In September 2019, Walmart sold its land for $26.4 million.